 The Government should use all available resources to ensure all people enjoy their economic and social rights.
 Regressive steps should be a last resort, and only taken if necessary temporary, proportionate, with minimum affect on economic and social rights.

-89% of people living in England agree that all people have the right to social security and this should be protected by law.
+89% of respondents in England agree that all people have the right to social security and this should be protected by law.

-85% of people living in England strongly agree that the right to food should be
+85% of respondents in England strongly agree that the right to food should be

 protected by law.

-96% of people living in England agree that all people should be allowed to work, and this should be protected by law.
+96% of respondents in England agree that all people should be allowed to work, and this should be protected by law.

-87% of people living in England strongly agree that the right to adequate housing should be protected by law.
+87% of respondents in England strongly agree that the right to adequate housing should be protected by law.